Grier throws 5 TDs, No. 12 WVU rocks Kansas State 35-6

 THE TAKEAWAY

-Kansas State: The Wildcats have some serious issues on offense.
-They managed just 77 yards in the first half and didn’t cross midfield until their first possession of the third quarter.
-Snyder declined to name a starting quarterback for next week’s game against Texas, joking there’s a chance he might get the nod.
+Kansas State: The Wildcats have some issues on offense.
+They managed just 77 yards in the first half and didn’t cross midfield until their first possession of the second half.
+Snyder declined to name a starter for next week’s game against Texas, joking that he might start.

 West Virginia: The Mountaineers seem to be more comfortable going fast than slow.
 Four of their five touchdown drives took less than 2 minutes.